 This Annual Report on Form 10-KSB (the "Annual Report") contains forward-looking statements within the meaning of the United States Private Securities Litigation Reform Act of 1995.
-These statements are not historical or current facts and are made pursuant to the safe harbor provisions of Section 27A of the United States Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the United States Securities Act of 1934, as amended (the "Exchange Act").
-These statements often can be identified by the use of terms such as "may," "will," "expect," "anticipate," "estimate," approximate" or "continue," or the negative thereof or other comparable terms.
-Forward-looking statements represent management's best judgment as to what may occur in the future and speak only as of the date made.
-However, forward-looking statements are subject to risks and uncertainties beyond the control of the company, including those set forth in this Annual Report under "Risk Factors" in the section entitled "Management's Discussion and Analysis or Plan of Operations", that could cause actual results and events to differ materially from historical results and events and those presently anticipated or projected.
+These statements are not historical or current facts and are made pursuant to the safe harbor provisions of Section 27A of the United States Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the United States Securities Exchange Act of 1934, as amended (the "Exchange Act").
+These statements often can be identified by the use of terms such as "may," "will," "expect," "believe," "anticipate," "estimate," "approximate" or "continue," or the negative thereof or other comparable terms.
+Forward-looking statements are subject to risks and uncertainties beyond the control of the company, including those set forth in this Annual Report under "Risk Factors" in the section entitled "Management's Discussion and Analysis or Plan of Operations", that could cause actual results and events to differ materially from historical results and events and those presently anticipated or projected.
 Accordingly, readers are cautioned not to place undue reliance on any such forward-looking statements.
 The company disclaims any obligation to update any forward-looking statements to reflect the occurrence of anticipated or unanticipated events.